home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 ```

 :::info
 To speed up delivery of notifications you may need to use the first critical notification format listed in the [docs](../notifications/critical.md#android).
-Alarm stream and TTS notifications are currently not supported in Wear OS.
+Alarm stream notifications are currently not supported in Wear OS.
 :::

 ### Notification Commands